codez/delayed_cron_job/README.md

 end
 ```

+Now, if you run `rails db:migrate`, `rails db:schema:load` or `rails
+db:schedule_jobs` all jobs inheriting from `CronJob` are scheduled.

-If you are not using ActiveJob, the same approach may be used with minor
+*If you are not using ActiveJob, the same approach may be used with minor
-adjustments.
+adjustments.*

+### Changing the schedule

+Note that if you have a CronJob scheduled and change its `cron_expression` in
+its source file, you will have to remove any scheduled instances of the Job and
+reschedule it (e.g. with the snippet above: `rails db:migrate`).
+This is because
+the `cron_expression` is already persisted in the database (as `cron`).

 ## Details